richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 Group     |Winners                                                                                             |Losers
 ----------|----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------
 Management|Those that want big cost-effective course                                                           |Those that think education should be free, those that think highly-specialized small courses should exist
-Teachers  |Those that need to reject applicants to their courses, those that have problems arranging assistants|Those that teach courses that are below capacity, those that have the pedagic tools and/or assistants to teach bigger groups
+Teachers  |Those that need to reject applicants to their courses, those that have problems arranging assistants|Those that teach courses that are below capacity, those that have the pedagogic tools and/or assistants to teach bigger groups
 Teachers  |Those that want more engagement of participants                                                     |Those that see the amount of engagement as a given (and hence, their own problem)
 Learners  |Those that are rejected by a course, where in hindsight, there was an open spot                     |Those that show up in a course, those that rightfully need to cancel a course